Geoff-Goodwin-Dev/Bootstrap-Portfolio/README.md

 * version 1.0 - Initialization and creation of Readme,
 * version 1.1 - Creation of file structure and placeholder HTML files as well as upload of assets including CSS and images
-* version 1.2 (current version) - Upload of index.html redesigned with bootstrap as well as CSS for style modifications
+* version 1.2 - Upload of index.html redesigned with bootstrap as well as CSS for style modifications
+* version 1.3 (current version) - Completed portfolio page, project under construction page, and contact webform page

 ## Authors